There are an incredible number of ways you can explore the world. One of these ways is through RV camping.

 Then set them by the door so it seems like someone’s home, even when they aren’t.

-“The best laid schemes of mice and men often go awry.
+“The best-laid schemes of mice and men often go awry.”
 That’s why it’s best to have a backup plan for your plan.

 In those instances, make sure you have multiple emergency contact details on hand.
 These will help you get help as soon as possible.
 It’s also valuable to camp in places with decent mobile phone coverage.

 Getting to know the hosts of your campsite is also an excellent way to stay safe in a campground.
-They can guide you to the right places, advise on future stops, and give you safety advice and information about the surrounding area.
+They can guide you to the right places, advise you on future stops, and give you safety advice and information about the surrounding area.

 Even the people around your campsite are sure to be full of surprises, get to know them and learn about where they’ve been, where they’re going and if they have any tips for long holidays on the road.